black-ai/blackbox-documentation/websocket-requests.md

 #### NewTrack:
 This sends out the latest tracks in the system which the client was earlier not notified about.

-If the client closes and reopens the connection.
-This process starts afresh.
+This sends out the latest tracks in the system which the client was not earlier notified about.
+If the client closes and reopens the connection, this process will start again.
 The format of the information would be:

         {"data": "<trackid1>", "subscriptiontype": "newtrack"}